 - 35% of victims broke a bone other than their nose, finger, or toe.

-People who have been involved in an E-scooter accident after riding one of Bird’s vehicles can be entitled to compensatory damages.
-This includes compensation for their:
+If you have been involved in an E-scooter accident after riding one of Bird’s vehicles, you can be entitled to compensatory damages.
+This includes compensation for your:

 - Past medical bills,

 - Lost wages,

 - Reduced earning capacity, due to your injuries,